Instrumental rock: 2000s

 There have been many new releases of instrumental rock albums in the 2000s.
-The majority of the popular guitar heroes from the 1980s have made rejuvenated and generally well-received comebacks, with a revitalized sound apparent on their recent releases.
+The majority of the popular performers from the 1980s have made rejuvenated and generally well-received comebacks, with a revitalized sound apparent on their recent releases.
 Artists such as Steve Morse, Marty Friedman, Paul Gilbert, Ron Jarzombek and Joe Satriani have continued releasing instrumental rock music and touring with success.
-However, it is still extremely rare to hear an instrumental rock tune on the radio, or see one on the music charts.
 Les Fradkin has popularized the Beatles' music catalog as guitar-based instrumental rock on the Apple iTunes music download service.

 The 2000s gave way for a new style of performer.
 John Lowery (a.k.a.
 John 5) released a solo instrumental album after leaving Marilyn Manson in 2003.
 Vertigo is composed of a fusion of metal, rockabilly, rock and roll, and bluegrass musical styles.
-The album was a success, and the album after that, Songs for Sanity, which features guest appearances by Steve Vai and Albert Lee, was met with more success, becoming one of the top selling records on the record label Shrapnel.
+The album was a success, and the album after that, Songs for Sanity, which features guest appearances by Steve Vai and Albert Lee, became one of the top selling records on the record label Shrapnel.
 He followed this in 2007 with The Devil Knows My Name, which features Joe Satriani, Jim Root, and Eric Johnson.

 The 2000s saw a rise in the popularity of bands that have been labeled post-rock; many of these bands have created instrumental rock songs.
 Constellation Records has released some of the best-known examples of instrumental post-rock, such as Godspeed You!
 Black Emperor and Do Make Say Think.
-Other examples include Austin TV, Mogwai, The Cancer Conspiracy, the Mercury Program, 65daysofstatic, God Is An Astronaut, Russian Circles and Explosions in the Sky.
+Other examples include Austin TV, Mogwai, The Cancer Conspiracy, the Mercury Program, The Fierce and the Dead, 65daysofstatic, God Is An Astronaut, Russian Circles and Explosions in the Sky.

 Within the indie rock label, bands such as Ratatat and Delicate Steve are popular instrumental rock acts.

 Guitarist Omar Rodriguez Lopez's solo albums typically are instrumental (Old Money) or mostly instrumental (Se Dice Bisonte, No Bufalo).

 In the late 2000s a new style of heavy metal called djent emerged.
-Some of the leading bands in the scene such as Animals as Leaders are instrumental acts, while many others started as instrumental acts before later acquiring vocalists.
+Some of the leading bands in the scene such as Animals as Leaders and Arch Echo are instrumental acts, while many others started as instrumental acts before later acquiring vocalists.

+Guitarist Matt Stevens made 4 albums of instrumental rock between 2008-2014, up to Lucid, released on Esoteric Recordings which featured Pat Mastelotto of King Crimson and Jem Godfrey of Frost*.

 A number of Math Rock artists, such as Toe, mainly use instrumentals in their music without many vocals and are thus instrumental acts.